uliwitness/chirp/README.md

 Installation
 ------------

-Upload the contents of this folder to your server, so it lies at the root of a domain or sub-domain.
+Upload the contents of this folder to your server, so it resides at the root of a domain or sub-domain.
 Edit the settings.ini file to contain login information to a MySQL database.
-Then bring up the site in a browser to initialize the database and you'll get a form to create your admin user.
+Then bring up the site in a browser and you'll get a form to create your admin user.

 Usage